OUTDOOR PLAY FOR 2023 IS COMPLETED. WE ARE CURRENTLY PLAYING INDOORS. CLICK THE INDOOR SCHEDULE TAB FOR MORE INFORMATION.

 The Peace Country Pickleball Association presently holds a user agreement with the City of Fort St. John until the end of September 2023 that grants the club exclusive use of the courts during the posted times in exchange for minor court maintenance (garbage pick-up, debris clearing) and hosting free public drop-in sessions to introduce members of the public to the game of pickleball.

 Follow the Peace Country Pickleball Association Facebook group page for schedule changes.
-Players can also message Robin Sipe and request to be included in the Messenger group to get updates.
+Players can also request to be included in the Messenger chat group to get updates.